 We detect a strange thing with the zoom here.
 The new zoom section has an effect on the previous section too.
 If I unfold the curve of the camera zoom, I notice, that the recent zooming has an effect on both sides of the key.
 This unwanted outcome is due to the characteristics of the Auto-Bezier curve type, which was in use during the zoom capture.
 We can correct this by adjusting the Ease field in the middle from 0 to 1.
 This means that the zoom will make a halt on that position.
 Or we can change the incoming curve type to Linear and this will be unaffected by the outgoing Bezier curve.

 There are appropriate tools for these imports in the system.
-Certain type of animations, such as movement animations, light intensities, colors, visibility adjustments, etc can be imported into Aximmetry via the Collada format.
-I want to present one example for such an import.
-Before this we’ll remove these new animations we have done so far.
-Also let’s delete the sphere and the cube as well.
-I have already prepared an animation file in collada format in the Tutorial folder for this purpose.
+Certain types of animations, such as movement animations, light intensities, colors, visibility adjustments, etc can be imported into Aximmetry via the Collada format.
+I want to present one example of such an import.
+Before this, we’ll remove these new animations we have done so far.
+Also, let’s delete the sphere and the cube as well.
+I have already prepared an animation file in Collada format in the Tutorial folder for this purpose.
 I import it and connect it to our root node.

 We have got it now, let’s reposition the objects.
 OK.
 This is our imported animation and the mesh.
-If we enter the module we realise how massive its content is, how many constituents it has.
-This example has been chosen on purpose, in order to visualise that it is possible to import such complex animations, too.
-The collada file provides the hierarchy of the many scene nodes.
+If we enter the module we realize how massive its content is, how many constituents it has.
+This example has been chosen on purpose, in order to visualize that it is possible to import such complex animations, too.
+The Collada file provides the hierarchy of the many scene nodes.
 Every scene node has its own mesh geometry connected to it.
 Obviously, each of these mesh objects can take on individual materials, too as we have already seen in the previous tutorial video.

 To simplify this demo, we can apply a uniform shader to all of these geometries.
 Let us connect a Norm Shader to it and apply some kind of texture to it.
 This wooden type will do just fine.
 I also enlarge the falloff angle of the spotlight in order to increase the enlightened area of the scene.

 Now let’s discuss how animations are stored in the system.
 Well, the animations, more specifically, the movement sequences of every single moving part are stored in distinct track modules, which are Sequence Transformation type modules.
-These type of modules cannot be created manually in the system, but are generated during the collada import.
+These types of modules cannot be created manually in the system, but are generated during the Collada import.
 Now all of them are connected to the same sequencer.
-When collada files contain animations, these sequencer modules are also generated automatically during the same import process.
+When Collada files contain animations, these sequencer modules are also generated automatically during the same import process.
 There are plenty of animations presented here due to the great number of distinct moving parts in this file.

 In the case that we want to control - play, pause, stop - certain parts of the whole animation only - let`s say the movements of some of the robotic arms independently from the movements of the containers, then we have to add a new sequencer - or new sequencers - and reconnect the animation tracks of these moving parts to this new sequencer module.
 When it is done, we can control this group of parts independently in the Pin Values panel of the new sequencer module.